 Fear #7 The fear of getting lost

-For some people, getting lost in a new city is all part of the travel experience. [like me… I don’t consider I’ve been there until I have taken the wrong bus, gotten off at the wrong station, or missed the stop entirely.]
-But for others, it would be far less than ideal, and can sometimes dissuade people from leaving their hotel rooms or venturing far from the group.
+For some people, getting lost in a new city is all part of the travel experience. [like me… I don’t consider I’ve been somewhere until I‘ve gotten lost.
+I have taken the wrong bus, gotten off at the wrong station, or missed the stop entirely.
+For others, it would be less than ideal.
+The idea of getting lost and can dissuade people from leaving their hotel rooms or venturing far from the group.

-Tip #7: If you’re the type who hyperventilates when you’re convinced you’re lost, make sure to always get a local map (that you can read) before you go out exploring, and don’t be afraid to approach locals for help.
+Tip #7: If you’re the type who hyperventilates when you’re lost, make sure to always get a local map.
+Make sure that map is one that you can read.
+Look at it before you go out exploring.
+Don’t be afraid to approach locals for help.
 Believe it or not, getting lost can sometimes enhance your experience.